top of page

 Brass properties

-Brass consists primarily of copper and zinc, with the ratio determining its color range from dark brown to silvery white.
-Typically, a combination of approximately 67% copper and 33% zinc creates the most gold-like appearance.
-Many brass types exist, including Brass 260 (cartridge brass), Brass 270 (yellow brass), and Brass 230 (red brass), each with distinctive characteristics.
-This alloy exhibits excellent malleability, allowing jewelers to create intricate designs.
+Brass is mainly made of copper and zinc, and the mix of these metals affects its color, which can range from dark brown to silvery white.
+Usually, a mix of about 67% copper and 33% zinc gives it a gold-like look.
+There are many types of brass, such as Brass 260 (cartridge brass), Brass 270 (yellow brass), and Brass 230 (red brass), each with unique features.
+This alloy is very easy to shape, which helps jewelers make detailed designs.

 Brass pros and cons